OSGeo/grass-addons/README.md

 ```

 For system-wide installation this usually requires "root" privileges
-(so, also 'sudo' may help).
+(so, also `sudo` may help).

-### C code/Scripts, with GRASS binaries on your computer
+### C code/Scripts, with GRASS GIS binaries on your computer

-compile GRASS AddOns modules into your GRASS code by setting
+In this case, compile GRASS AddOns modules into your installed GRASS code
-MODULE_TOPDIR to where to the GRASS binaries are located:
+by setting `MODULE_TOPDIR` to where to the GRASS binaries are located:

 ```
 make MODULE_TOPDIR=/usr/lib/grass/